Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Nonlinear interactions

 \subsection{The space resonant interactions}

-Let us analyze the system involving~$\mathcal{N}^{t}_{\R,\mathrm{res}}$, decomposed into two parts.
-On the one hand, the effective system defined in \eqref{eq:s-eff} preserves the super-actions based on the frequency cluster decomposition.
-On the other hand, the remainder~$\mathcal{E}^{t}$ defined in~\eqref{eq:Eo} oscillates fast enough in time to gain decay.
+We analyze the system involving~$\mathcal{N}^{t}_{\R,\mathrm{res}}$, decomposed into two parts.
+The effective system defined in \eqref{eq:s-eff} preserves the super-actions based on the frequency cluster decomposition, while the remainder term~$\mathcal{E}^{t}$ defined in~\eqref{eq:Eo} oscillates sufficiently fast in time to produce an integrable decay.